|

 http://www.mufi.info/

-numbers and most punctuation, such that they can be used for most purposes.
+punctuation, such that they can be used for most

-and trademark characters etc. We recommend that the ancient font is used
+trademark characters etc. We recommend that the ancient

-font for Macintosh or PC.
-Change to this font if a modern character
+Macintosh or PC.
+Change to this font if a modern

 Special Cases

-a single modern font is provided - no ancient font or lower-case
+single modern font is provided - no ancient font or

 characters.